aa-del9/rag-file-explorer/frontend/README.md

 ## API Integration

-The frontend connects to the RAG File Explorer backend API.
+The frontend connects to the IntelliFile backend API.
 Key endpoints used:

 | Endpoint                      | Description                     |
 | ----------------------------- | ------------------------------- |